Common wisdom maintains that, because of the myriad effects on the brain, how anesthetic drugs work at the molecular level is a mystery.

 Inhaled, blood-borne xenon permeates body tissues harmlessly until it engages a protein pocket, where it becomes entrapped.
 The amino acids lining the cavity then form a tight bond with xenon.

-Xenon: a noble gas, an ideal and noble anesthetic
+Xenon: A noble gas, a noble anesthetic

 As a result, xenon shuts out the physiological activator molecule, leading to the shutdown of the vital protein and, thus, impairment of cell function.
 All of that amounts to a safely and efficiently unconscious patient.